What-is-P/Camma/README.md

 # How it works

 you should execute or compile all of this shit code, and then do it over and over again until you have it, or use a compiler that compiles every file it has, if you are lazy.

+# System requirements (stricter compared to Amoon)

+16MB of RAM
+2 cores on your CPU
+256MB of VRAM
+at least 1GB of SATA storage or higher (PCIE storage is recommended)